arunravi728/Treasure-Hunt-Kinda/README.md

 [Click here for clue number one](clue1.md)

-The following shall be reserved for their particular days.

 Click here for clue number two

 Click here for clue number three

 Click here for clue number four